Memory Loss or Behavioral Changes (including MCI, MBI, Alzheimer’s disease, and dementia)

 It makes sense to get a neurological consultation if you or someone close has memory difficulties to try to find out why this is happening.
 Sometimes the cause is reversible or readily treatable.

-Occasionally, you may be experiencing the start of a more serious disease, such as Alzheimer’s disease.
-Early diagnosis permits amelioration of factors that may accelerate its course and administration of treatments that might extend the mild phase of the disease.
+Early diagnosis also permits amelioration of factors that may accelerate its course and administration of additional treatments that might extend the mild phase of the disease.
 Early diagnosis gives patients and their families the opportunity to prepare for the future while maximizing their use of the present.

 We become aware of a behavioral change if an individual changes for the worse in character, moodiness, or social interactions (the way they treat others).
 Personality traits which previously were perceived as odd or irritating may evolve to become troublesome or disruptive.
 Patients may become more withdrawn and appear depressed, or without initiative.
 Conversely, an individual previously courteous may become short-tempered, irascible, and less inhibited.
 Loss of empathy, or decreased appreciation of the feelings of those around them, are characteristic of this group of conditions.